Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.18.2/misc.md

 A collection of helpful methods when dealing with climate models

-- `.getModel(Object)`{: .language-javascript }: Will try its best to get a ClimateModel form the provided object, else returning the default biome-based model
+- `.getModel(Object)`{: .language-kube }: Will try its best to get a ClimateModel form the provided object, else returning the default biome-based model
-- `.getName(ClimateModel)`{: .language-javascript }: Will retrieve the name of the provided climate model
+- `.getName(ClimateModel)`{: .language-kube }: Will retrieve the name of the provided climate model
-- `.getCurrentTemperature(BlockContainerJS)`{: .language-javascript }: RReturns the temperature at the specified block at that moment
+- `.getCurrentTemperature(BlockContainerJS)`{: .language-kube }: RReturns the temperature at the specified block at that moment
-- `.getTemperature(BlockContainerJS, Long)`{: .language-javascript }: RReturns the temperature at the specified block at he provided calendar tick
+- `.getTemperature(BlockContainerJS, Long)`{: .language-kube }: RReturns the temperature at the specified block at he provided calendar tick
-- `.getAverageTemperature(BlockContainerJS)`{: .language-javascript }: RReturns the average temperature at the specified block
+- `.getAverageTemperature(BlockContainerJS)`{: .language-kube }: RReturns the average temperature at the specified block
-- `.getAverageRainfall(BlockContainerJS)`{: .language-javascript }: Returns the average rainfall at the specified block
+- `.getAverageRainfall(BlockContainerJS)`{: .language-kube }: Returns the average rainfall at the specified block
-- `.getFogginess(BlockContainerJS)`{: .language-javascript }: Returns the fogginess at the specified block
+- `.getFogginess(BlockContainerJS)`{: .language-kube }: Returns the fogginess at the specified block
-- `.getWaterFogginess(BlockContainerJS)`{: .language-javascript }: Returns the water fogginess at the specified block
+- `.getWaterFogginess(BlockContainerJS)`{: .language-kube }: Returns the water fogginess at the specified block
-- `.isWarnEnoughToRain(BlockContainerJS)`{: .language-javascript }: Returns true if it is warm enough to rain at the specified block
+- `.isWarnEnoughToRain(BlockContainerJS)`{: .language-kube }: Returns true if it is warm enough to rain at the specified block

 ```js
 Climate.getModel('kubejs:my_advanced_model')